valancej/Docker-Image-Security/README.md

 ## Background on images

-Simply put, a Docker image is a package that contains all requirements and metadata needed to run a Docker container.
+Simply put, a Docker image is a collection of data that includes all files, software packages and metadata needed to create a running instance of a Docker container.
 In essense, an image is a template from which a container can be instantiated.
 Images are immutatable, meaning, once they've been built, they cannot be changed.
 If someone were to make a change, a new image would be built as a result.

 Docker images are built in layers.
 A core compoment of images is known as the 'base layer'.
 This is the foundation upon which all other components/layers are added to.
 Commonly, base layers are minimal, and typically respresentative of common OSs.